we would like to share with you

 BE: You’ve been giving back to the community since the purchase, why?

-DB: Ever since being involved with Cub Scouts to though obtaining Eagle Scout, I learned the importance of community projects and giving back.
+DB: Ever since being involved with Cub Scouts though Eagle Scouts, I learned the importance of community projects and giving back.
 Donations to the food bank, becoming involved in the holiday parades, attending events with Habitat for Humanity and Chambers of Commerce events have helped us connect with the community and help give back.
 Baytown has welcomed us and we hope to continue to partner with the community.

 BE: Are there more Someburger locations in the future?